Naveen-Reddyg/python_learning/ListPrograms/listDoc.md

 and we can also use the negative index i.e we can get the values from the right side.

 ## Adding element to the list:
-    python provides different methods, where we can use this by add elements to the list
+    python provides different methods to add the elements to the list, where we can use this by add elements to the list

-    ### append()
+     * append() *
         by using the append() method we can add the element at the end of the list e.g:  test = [1,2,3,4]